-In fact, it will be close to impossible to make it to the Mall this week.
+In fact, it will be close to impossible to make it to the Mall in the coming days.
 The city is physically on lockdown until after the inauguration.
-Barricades and fences are up, creating a restricted zone to keep out vehicular and pedestrian traffic from a wide strip of downtown and monumental Washington.
+Barricades and fences are up, creating a restricted zone to keep vehicular and pedestrian traffic from a wide strip of downtown and the area around the monuments in Washington.
 Nearby Metro stations are closed.
-Major routes and bridges, including the Arlington Memorial Bridge and Rock Creek Parkway, are shut down.
+Major routes and bridges, including Arlington Memorial Bridge and Rock Creek Parkway, are shut down.
 And a law enforcement army, including more than 20,000 National Guard troops, is enforcing the perimeter.

-A raging pandemic is forcing most inaugural events online and the Jan.
-6 insurrection at the U.S. Capitol, which left five people dead, is prompting heightened security.
+A raging pandemic is forcing most inaugural events online, and the Jan.
+6 riot at the Capitol, which resulted in the deaths of five people, is prompting heightened security.

-The restrictions went into effect well before Wednesday’s inauguration.
-The perimeter for parking prohibitions and street closures is larger than normal and will be in effect for a longer period.
-Authorities are asking people to stay away as far-right groups indicated plans to protest at state capitals across the country, as well as in the District.
+Restrictions have gone into effect already.
+The perimeter for parking prohibitions and street closures is larger than normal and will last longer than usual.
+Authorities are asking people to stay away, as far-right groups have indicated plans to protest at state capitals across the country, as well as in the District.

 The road closures are likely to create traffic backups for drivers trying to enter the city from the George Washington Memorial Parkway and Interstates 66 and 395.
 Drivers should avoid the area altogether and find alternate routes to get around a perimeter that extends several blocks, bounded by I-395 on the south, L Street NW on the north, Eighth Street NE/SE on the east and 23rd Street NW on the west.

-Americans can watch the inaugural events at home.
-Actor Tom Hanks will host a 90-minute prime-time TV special with performers such as Justin Timberlake, Jon Bon Jovi, Demi Lovato and Ant Clemons.
-Lady Gaga will sing the national anthem and Jennifer Lopez will perform.
+People can watch the inaugural events at home.
+Lady Gaga will sing the national anthem and Jennifer Lopez will perform at the swearing-in.
+On Wednesday night, actor Tom Hanks will host a 90-minute prime-time TV special with performers such as Justin Timberlake, Jon Bon Jovi, Demi Lovato and Ant Clemons.

 About 25 bus lines are affected by the road closures and will be detoured.
 Buses that cross the Mall will turn around at the security perimeters.
 Detours began Friday and will continue until Thursday.
 Metro said detours could change and urged anyone who needs to travel to plan ahead and allow additional travel time.
 Here’s a list of bus detours.

-MetroAccess.
-The paratransit service has canceled trips for Martin Luther King Jr. Day and Inauguration Day.
-Service will not be available to destinations within the secured area in downtown and customers traveling elsewhere in the city should expect delays.
+MetroAccess: The paratransit service has canceled trips for Monday and Wednesday.
+Service will not be available to destinations within the secured area in downtown, and customers traveling elsewhere in the city should expect delays.

-Capital Bikeshare.
-All stations around the Mall, Capitol Hill and Union Station are closed through the inauguration.
+Capital Bikeshare: All stations around the Mall, Capitol Hill and Union Station are closed until further notice.

-The bottom line, officials say: Don’t go to downtown unless you have to.
+The bottom line: Don’t go downtown unless you have to, officials say.
 Essential workers who need to be within the secured zone will be screened and asked to show proof.

-Vehicle traffic was banned from parts of downtown starting Tuesday, with more closures in effect Friday and in effect until after the inauguration.
+Vehicle traffic was banned from parts of downtown starting Tuesday, with more closures in effect Friday and in effect until 6 a.m.
+Thursday.

 Other areas are restricted to businesses or residents, who have to go through National Guard checkpoints.